InterfaceConsciousness/interfaceconsciousness.github.io/_pages/philosophy.md

 {% include base_path %}

 <!-- ## Core commitments -->
-* **Consciousness is fundamental** and part of the external world, not merely “inside” an agent or system.
-Instead, we conceive it as a fundamental aspect of the relational substrate (RS) with which an agent interfaces.
+* **Consciousness is fundamental** and exists in the relations around us, not merely “inside” our heads.
+We conceive it as a fundamental aspect of the relational substrate (RS) with which an agent interfaces.
 Thus, we reject any conflation of consciousness with the notion of a “ghost in the machine.”[^4]

 *	**Interface consciousness** is not "consciousness as such" but refers to the process in which RS is mediated, filtered, coded, and made accessible to an agent.
 The interface presents a “slice” of RS, resulting in a specific subjective experience (e.g., qualia, selfhood).
 Via interfaces consciousness agents are able to integrate with the world.
 We explicitly distance ourselves from purely internalist notions of consciousness.